 The supplies were pretty easy for my independence-minded kids to use on their own!
 Five-year-old Johnny held the stencils in place for seven-year-old Emma.
 Here is her first letter:

 Once they finished the letters they added a little extra paint to the top of the pot.
-Once the paint was dry, they added mod podge – it seals everything in, and I feel that it also really makes the colors pop.
-We were sent Mod Podge Washout, which is the same formula as Mod Podge Gloss but washes out of clothing and furniture with soap and water, even when it is dry – making it perfect for moms and teachers.
+Once the paint was dry, they added Mod Podge – it seals everything in, and I feel that it also really makes the colors pop.
+Mod Podge Washout is the same formula as Mod Podge Gloss but washes out of clothing and furniture with soap and water, even when it is dry – making it perfect for moms and teachers.
 You can throw clothes in the washing machine and it will come out – no pre-soak needed.
 My kids are all very neat, and they didn’t get any anywhere, but it was still reassuring to know it would come out.

 We mod podged a few squares of colored tissue paper onto a fourth pot, just as an experiment.
 The kids also got a little over-enthusiastic with mod podge on the tissue paper pot – you can see the extra mod podge in the picture above.
 It looked fine once it was dry, and I think it would have looked really neat if we had painted the pot a pale blue or other light color before adding the tissue squares.

 This is seven-year-old Emma’s pot.
 I like the texture of the pink and other sponging she did around the pot.
 She also added a couple squares of tissue to her pot, and this photo illustrates nicely how the mod podge makes the colors stand out.

 Our letters are not perfect, but that is because they were done entirely by the kids.
 An adult can get clean lines easily.